 5.27.2.1 General

-TSC Assistance Information (TSCAI) is defined in Table 5.27.2-1 and describes TSC traffic characteristics for use in the 5G System.
+TSC Assistance Information (TSCAI) is defined in Table 5.27.2-1 and describes TSC traffic characteristics and/or XR traffic characteristics for use in the 5G System.
 TSCAI may be used by the 5G-AN, if provided by SMF.
-The knowledge of TSC traffic pattern is useful for 5G-AN as it allows more efficiently scheduling of QoS Flows that have a periodic, deterministic traffic characteristics either via Configured Grants, Semi-Persistent Scheduling or with Dynamic Grants.
+The knowledge of TSC traffic pattern is useful for 5G-AN as it allows more efficiently the UE power management handling and scheduling of QoS Flows that have a periodic, deterministic traffic characteristics either via Configured Grants, Semi-Persistent Scheduling or with Dynamic Grants.